-- DS571: Canada in the Global Strategic Environment - DS572: Canadian Governance in Comparative Context - DS581: Executive Leadership - DS582: Strategic Resource Management - DS591: The Theory and Practice of High Command
+- DS571: Canada in the Global Strategic Environment

+- DS572: Canadian Governance in Comparative Context

+- DS581: Executive Leadership

+- DS582: Strategic Resource Management

+- DS591: The Theory and Practice of High Command

-- DS592: Comprehensive Operations - DS597: Contemporary Security Studies
+- DS592: Comprehensive Operations

+- DS597: Contemporary Security Studies

-In addition to the cores courses listed above, there are a number of electives that may be taken in conjunction with the NSP core courses depending on the particular circumstances of individual students.
-This may include NSP elective defence studies courses, core MA (WS) and MA (SDMP) courses to meet degree requirements and elective MA (WS) and MA (SDMP) courses.
-Specific defence studies elective courses that may be available are:
+In addition to the cores courses listed above, there are a number of electives that may be taken in conjunction with the NSP core courses.
+This may include NSP elective defence studies courses, core MPA courses to meet degree requirements and elective MPA courses.
+The optional courses that could be offered are as follows: